aeshthetic/mali/README.md

 * Try to comply with section 3 of [the F# Component Design Guidelines](http://fsharp.org/specs/component-design-guidelines/#3-guidelines-for-f-facing-libraries)
 * If you can test your own code, great!
 If not, it might get pushed to the testing branch before the master branch until it's been effectively tested

+#### Note about branching
-Note about branching: It's a personal policy of mine to never have more than one dev working on a branch.
+It's a personal policy of mine to never have more than one dev working on a branch.
 This means that if you're on the Dev branch implementing a certain feature, you should make a branch for it.
 If you're implementing the feature with a friend then you should split the work among yourselves and create separate branches from the feature branch.
 I understand that this can become annoying, especially if you forget, but hopefully the pay-off will become obvious with time.